Dual Diagnosis Treatment

 Individual Therapy

 Our therapists use evidence-based approaches tailored to the intersection of mental health and addiction.
-Cognitive Behavioral Therapy helps clients identify and reshape the thought patterns that drive both addictive behavior and mental health symptoms.
-Dialectical Behavior Therapy provides concrete skills for emotional regulation, distress tolerance, and interpersonal effectiveness, and is particularly well-suited for clients managing PTSD, borderline personality disorder, or significant emotional reactivity.
-Trauma-informed care is woven throughout the clinical framework rather than offered as a separate track.
+Cognitive Behavioral Therapy helps clients identify and reshape the thought patterns that drive both substance use and the mental health symptoms that accompany it.
+Dialectical Behavior Therapy builds practical skills for emotional regulation, distress tolerance, and navigating interpersonal dynamics.
+It is particularly effective for clients managing trauma histories, intense emotional reactivity, or difficulty with impulse control.
+Trauma-informed care is integrated throughout the clinical framework rather than offered as a parallel program.

 12-Step Integration